 4. Sooth paw pads with shea butter or other natural oils

 The key to treating paw pad hyperkeratosis is keeping the paw pads supple and moisturized.
 But you can’t simply rub your personal lotion onto your dog’s feet.
-A lot of ingredients in regular lotion or petroleum jelly based products are harmful to dogs.
+A lot of ingredients in regular lotion or petroleum jelly-based products are harmful to dogs.
 Shea butter, however, is great for humans and their pets.
 It’s dog-safe, and it’s full of vitamins and natural fatty acids.
 It moisturizes paw pads while helping reduce inflammation.
-Here’s a balm that we use and recommend that contains shea butter and many other useful oils.

-While potentially painful, dogs with hyperkeratosis are perfectly capable of living long, normal lives.
-It’s a condition that could affect their quality of life if you let it, but treating those crusty paws will take only a few minutes each day.
+While potentially painful, dogs with hyperkeratosis are capable of living long, normal lives.
+It’s a condition that could affect their quality of life if you let it but treating those crusty paws will take only a few minutes each day.
 If you suspect your dog has paw pad hyperkeratosis, talk to your vet about the best way to move forward with treatment.
 Also, it’s a good idea to keep your dog’s paws healthy even before hyperkeratosis forms.